 Processes of study in the arts and humanities

-This unit is essential reading if you want to look at, and think about, people's ideas, practices and products to try to understand what they mean.
-Developing your skill in analysis–interpretation–evaluation and communication is a good and worthwhile investment.
-Aimed at learners of arts and humanities subjects, you will find this unit invaluable whether you are new to study or more experienced.
+This free course, Processes of study in the arts and humanities, is essential reading if you want to look at, and think about, people's ideas, practices and products to try to understand what they mean.
+Developing your skill in analysisinterpretationevaluation and communication is a good and worthwhile investment.
+Aimed at learners of arts and humanities subjects, you will find this course invaluable whether you are new to study or more experienced.

 - analyse various ‘objects’, interpret their meaning and evaluate them.

 You can start this course right now without signing-up.
 Click on any of the course content sections below to start at any point in this course.

 If you want to be able to track your progress, earn a free Statement of Participation, and access all course quizzes and activities, sign-up.

 - 8 Making your own enquiries